Iranian Police Special Units: Role

 The Iranian police special units command groups units and organizations tasked with crowd and riot control and protest suppression.
+They also assist territorial or other specialist police units.

-Organization
+Organisation

 The Special Units Command consists of riot units as well as of specialist units for hostage rescue, mounted police, riot police, police dog, airborne, etc.

 The Special Units Command headquarters are in Tehran, and its commander is Brigadier General Hasan Karami since 2012.
 The number of Special Units Command troops has never been disclosed.
 According to Brigadier General Karami, 20,000 troops were deployed to provide security to the Arba'een ceremony in 2019.

 Individual special units throughout Iran depend on the Special Units Command for administrative and training purposes.
 Nearly half of the personnel of the Special Units are based in Tehran, either in the national-level units and in the Tehran provincial Special Unit.

 National-level units

 There are three Special Units with tasks extending to the whole Iranian territory.
 These units have names dwawn from Shia tradition: Mûsâ ibn Ja‘far, Imam Hussein, and Amīr al-Mu'minīn.